mcsee/Software-Design-Articles/Articles/Theory/Null - The Billion Dollar Mistake/readme.md

 You build a less algorithmic but more declarative, maintainable, and extensible solution.

-### Use languages ​​with explicit modeling of absences
+### Use languages with explicit modeling of absences

-Some languages ​​support optionally the concept of Maybe/Optional which is a particular case of the proposed solution implemented above at the language level.
+Some languages support optionally the concept of Maybe/Optional which is a particular case of the proposed solution implemented above at the language level.

 [Wikipedia](https://en.wikipedia.org/wiki/Option_type)